npalomin/georeferencing-and-mapping-fame-data/README.md

 ---

 Then, click on the **NEW DATASET** botton and **BROWSE** for the GeoJSON file on your computer.
 Click on **CONNECT DATASET**.
-You will have uploaded your file and you will see a spreadsheet on the browser window.
-Click on **CREATE MAP** to generate a basic interactive map that you will customize.
+You will have uploaded your file and you will see a spreadsheet of your data on the browser window.
+Click on **CREATE MAP** to generate a basic interactive map that you will later customize.

 [![Image from Gyazo](https://i.gyazo.com/18d415a818f0a96302bbe06957e85897.png)](https://gyazo.com/18d415a818f0a96302bbe06957e85897)